RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Message-Stuff/UnPinning a Message.md

 Unpinning a Message {#unpinningamessage}
 ============
-- Execute the, `DiscordCoreAPI::Messages::unpinMessageAsync()` function, while passing in a value of type `DiscordCoreAPI::UnpinMessageData`, with a return value of type `void`.
+- Execute the, `DiscordCoreAPI::Messages::unpinMessageAsync()` function, while passing in a value of type `DiscordCoreAPI::UnpinMessageData`, with a return value of type `Void`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp